mixxxdj/manual/source/chapters/user_interface.rst

    The Options Button Grid of the deck

 The six buttons at the bottom right below the waveform allow you to configure the deck.
-Starting from the top-left and moving counterclockwise the buttons are as follows:
+Starting from the top-left and moving clockwise the buttons are as
+follows:

 **Show/Hide Vinyl Widget**
   Toggles the visibility of the Vinyl Widget in the :ref:`interface-waveform`.